dimaMachina/graphql-eslint/packages/plugin/src/rules/require-selections/snapshot.md

       1 |         {
     > 2 |           userOrPost {
         |                      ^ Field \`userOrPost.id\` must be selected when it's available on a type.
-    Include it in your selection set.
+    Include it in your selection set or add to used fragment \`UnionFragment\`.
       3 |             ...UnionFragment
 `;